dme86/tmux/README.md

 # tmux

-I usually don't require tmux as frequently, given that I primarily use [dwm on Linux](https://github.com/dme86/dwm) and intend to transition to [yabai on macOS](https://github.com/koekeishiya/yabai).
+I usually don't require tmux as frequently, given that I primarily use [dwm on Linux](https://github.com/dme86/dwm) and intend to transition to [aerospace on macOS](https://github.com/dme86/aerospace).
 However, there are times when it's beneficial to be familiar with this great terminal multiplexer.

 My design is simple so that it should work on every machine.